Key arrests so far from the Capitol riot - KVIA

 “Hello from the Capital lol,” Ochs tweeted January 6, with an image of himself smoking a cigarette in the Capitol building.

 “We didn’t have to break in.
-I just walked in and filmed,” Ochs told CNN in an interview that night.
+I just walked in and filmed,” Ochs told CNN in an interview the night of the riot.
 “There were thousands of people in there — they had no control of the situation.
 I didn’t get stopped or questioned.”

 Ochs claimed in the interview with CNN that he was working as a professional journalist when he entered the Capitol, and that he didn’t go into any congressional offices or the chambers.